SQLDrivenAbdul/NYC-TAXI-PIPELINE/README.md

 ```

-I converted to CSV using the script below
+I converted to CSV using the script below not for any performance reason but because i am not familiar with parquet as at the time of the project, so i chose to work with what i am familiar with.

 ```python
 for filename in os.listdir(source_folder):